top of page

 Capacity Charge

 BPDB had to pay the sponsor BDT 684.73 crore as a daily capacity charge till 2019-20.
-The per unit average cost was BDT 13.35 and the total cost was BDT 2187.75 Crore.
+Per unit average cost was BDT 13.35 and total cost is BDT 2187.75 Crore.

 Year

-Generation (GWh)
+Generation (gWh)

 Total Cost (crore BDT)